grep265/Docker/ardupilot_sitl_docker/README.md

 # ArduPilot SITL (Software-in-the-loop) docker container

-This Docker container runs Ardupilot with SITL (software-in-the-loop).
-You can compile Ardupilot inside the container and simulate with GUI.
+This Docker container runs ArduPilot with SITL (software-in-the-loop).
+You can compile ArduPilot inside the container and simulate with GUI.

 ## Clone ArduPilot container

-Clone the Ardupilot repository from GitHub:
+Clone the ArduPilot repository from GitHub:
 ```bash
 git clone https://github.com/ArduPilot/ardupilot.git
 ```